 The present interglacial period (the Anthropocene) has been exceptionally favorable to coral reefs for thousands of years until the recent three or four decades, in which the living coral cover has abruptly declined about 53% in the western Atlantic, about 40% in the general Indo-Pacific, and about 50% on the Great Barrier Reef.
 Reefs are presently threatened by increasing CO2.
 Although there have been few, if any, extinctions, reefs are declining in topographic complexity and ecosystem services.
 This is most likely the trajectory for future decades and reflects the norm for much of the geologic history of coral reefs… [HT17]

 Knowing is Caring: Learn before you go.
-Visit them well prepared so as to minimize your impact, and maximize safety for anyone (and wildlife included) as well as for the pleasure of everyone.
+Visit reefs well prepared so as to minimize your impact, and maximize safety for anyone (and wildlife included) as well as for the pleasure of everyone.
 Enjoy!

 Don’t snorkel alone.
 Don’t dive in too large groups either.